The Amish are one of the most rapidly-growing populations in North America

 One reason the Amish population grows so quickly is the large family size among Amish.
 The average number of children per Amish family can vary by settlement and affiliation.

 Some Amish may average from 5-6, while others register birth rates as high as 9 children per family (such as the Swiss Amish churches of Adams County, Indiana).
-Typically the average number of children is cited as 6 or 7 per family.
 Compared to a non-Amish average of slightly more than 2, the Amish family size is indeed quite large.

 High Amish retention fuels expansion